Peter537/Dat4-BI-MP3/README.md

 Better fitting model?
 More data analysis/cleaning?

-[x] Pickle the best model
 [ ] Explain the different models
-[ ] Are we using multiple linear and polynomial regression models [x] Maybe add more text to print statements
+[ ] Are we using multiple linear and polynomial regression models